TheNotary/mc-hello-world/README.md

 ## Setup Process:

-i.
-Open IDEA, and import project. ii.
-Select your build.gradle file and have it import. iii.
-Run the following command: `gradlew genIntellijRuns` (`./gradlew genIntellijRuns` if you are on Mac/Linux).
+1. Open IDEA, and import project.
+0. Select your build.gradle file and have it import.
+0. Run the following command: `gradlew genIntellijRuns` (`./gradlew genIntellijRuns` if you are on Mac/Linux).
 I think it does the de-obfuscation stuff to make modding easy.
-iv.
-Refresh the Gradle Project in IDEA if required.
+0. Refresh the Gradle Project in IDEA if required.

 If at any point you are missing libraries in your IDE, or you've run into problems you can run `gradlew --refresh-dependencies` to refresh the local cache. `gradlew clean` to reset everything